alanluk2226/Workhard/README.md

 #2 Project File Intro

 **server.js**:
--Authentication to connect to the user account.
+- Authentication to connect to the user account.
--Express for redirecting the client to different pages.
+- Express for redirecting the client to different pages.
--CRUD API for managing workout records.
+- CRUD API for managing workout records.
--Connect to MongoDB for the database service.
+- Connect to MongoDB for the database service.

 **package.json**:
--Express for the web server framework
+- Express for the web server framework
--EJS for template rendering
+- EJS for template rendering
--Passport for authentication
+- Passport for authentication
--Express-session for user session management
+- Express-session for user session management

 **public**:
 Contains two files
--style.css to style the website
+- style.css to style the website
--script.js allows the user to delete the form by clicking the button
+- script.js allows the user to delete the form by clicking the button

-**views**:
+**views:**
--admin_index.ejs: Display and summarize of the admin system -coach.ejs: Display all the coaches
+- admin_index.ejs: Display and summarize of the admin system
+- coach.ejs: Display all the coaches
--courses.ejs: Display all the courses
+- courses.ejs: Display all the courses
--my-courses.ejs: Display enrolled courses schedule -create.ejs: A form for user to mark their workout record
+- my-courses.ejs: Display enrolled courses schedule
+- create.ejs: A form for user to mark their workout record
--delete.ejs: Deletion that requires the user to confirm
+- delete.ejs: Deletion that requires the user to confirm
--index.ejs: Display and summarize the workout
+- index.ejs: Display and summarize the workout
--login.ejs: Authentication using cookies
+- login.ejs: Authentication using cookies
--read.ejs: Allow user to view, search, filter, and manage their exercise records
+- read.ejs: Allow user to view, search, filter, and manage their exercise records
--register.ejs: New user can create a new account
+- register.ejs: New user can create a new account
--update.ejs: User can modify their record by the edit function
+- update.ejs: User can modify their record by the edit function

 **models**:
 Coach